Ahrefs Site Audit: Comprehensive Guide

 Crawl Data Overview

-Crawl data reveals how search engines interact with your site.
+The crawl data gives you a high-level view of how search engine bots interact with your site.
+You can find this in the “Indexability” and “Performance” reports.
 Focus on these key metrics:

 MetricTarget/GoalWhy It Matters